apostrophecms/docs/docs/reference/module-api/module-overview.md

 ### `queries(self, query)`

-The `queries` function is part of the Apostrophe API for querying the database.
+The `queries` function registers custom query builders and methods.
 It takes two arguments: the module (`self`) and the query that is being constructed (`query`).
 It must return an object.
 That object can have two properties:
 <!-- TODO: Link to a real guide on using queries when available.
 This is simply reference. -->

 | `queries` properties | Description |